-The College employs a Director of Counseling Services who is a member of the Psychology department.
-The behavioral health counseling services are available for all undergraduate and graduate students.
+Union College offers on-campus counseling services under the direction of Dr. Kathy Blaydes-Walczak, who is a Licensed Professional Clinical Counselor and a member of the Psychology department.
+Behavioral health counseling services are available for all undergraduate and graduate students.